 - 1. Primary procedural step number (1, 2, 3, etc.) is flush left.
 Text begins two spaces after the period following the numeral.
 The text is blocked. - a.
 The first-level procedural subordinate step letters, (a, b, c, etc.), are immediately below the text of the first-level procedural steps.
 The text is blocked.
 If additional subordinate step letters are required, use aa., ab., etc., after z. - (1) The second-level procedural subordinate step numbers, ((1), (2), (3), etc.), are immediately below the text of first-level procedural subordinate steps.
 The text is blocked. - (a) The third-level procedural subordinate step letters, ((a), (b), (c), etc.), are immediately below the text of second-level procedural subordinate steps.
 The text is blocked.
-If additional subordinate step letters are required, use (aa), (ab), etc., after (z). - 1 The fourth-level procedural subordinate step numbers, ($\underline{1}, \underline{2}, \underline{3}$, etc.), are immediately below the text of third-level procedural subordinate steps.
+If additional subordinate step letters are required, use (aa), (ab), etc., after (z). - 1 The fourth-level procedural subordinate step numbers, $(\underline{1}, \underline{2}, \underline{3}, \text{etc.})$ , are immediately below the text of third-level procedural subordinate steps.
 The text is blocked. - a The fifth-level procedural subordinate step letters, (a, b, c, etc.), are immediately below the text of fourth-level procedural subordinate steps.
 The text is blocked.
-If additional subordinate step letters are required, use \underline{aa} , \underline{ab} , etc., after \underline{z} .
+If additional subordinate step letters are required, use aa, ab, etc., after z.

-4.8.13.2 Procedural step titles.
+4.8.12.2 Procedural step titles.
 Procedural steps shall not have titles.

-4.8.14 Tables and lists.
+4.8.13 Tables and lists.

-4.8.14.1 Placement of tables.
+4.8.13.1 Placement of tables.
 Tables shall be placed in the TM on the same page or as soon after the first reference in the text as possible.
 Full-page tables using a horizontal (landscape) format shall be positioned so that the page must be rotated 90 degrees clockwise to be read.
 The table number and title shall be placed at the top of the table.

-4.8.14.2 Table numbering.
+4.8.13.2 Table numbering.
 Tables which will be referenced or listed in the table of contents shall be numbered.
 Table numbers shall be consecutive within each work package in the order of their reference starting with Arabic number 1.
 If only one table is referenced in a work package, it shall be numbered.
+For Marine Corps only manuals, tables shall be numbered.
+Tables designated as standard information per paragraph 4.8.13.7 shall be numbered.

-4.8.14.3 Table titles.
+4.8.13.3 Table titles.
 Tables may have titles.
 Tables which are referenced or listed in the table of contents shall have a title.
 The titles shall identify the contents or purpose of the table and distinguish that table from others in the TM.
 The table title shall appear above the table.
 If a table is two or more pages, table titles shall be continued on each page.
 The preferred table title format is provided in MIL-HDBK-1222.
+For Marine Corps only manuals, tables shall be titled.
+Tables designated as standard information per paragraph 4.8.13.7 shall be titled.

-4.8.14.4 Footnotes <ftnote> to tables.
+4.8.13.4 Footnotes <ftnote> to tables.
 Footnotes shall appear at the bottom of the table.
 For multiple page tables, the footnotes shall appear on the last page of the table.
 The footnotes shall not be placed at the bottom of each page of multiple page tables.
 The preferred formatting for footnote numbering in tables is provided in MIL-HDBK-1222.